heleneross/filelinks/plg_content_filelinks_j25/readme.md

-# Filelinks plugin
+# Filelinks Content plugin

-Please make sure you have the **Filelinks Compontent** installed first
+Please make sure you have the **Filelinks Component** installed first

 ## Basic Options